 This light and fluffy marble cake has a tender crumb and uses 10-11 eggs.
 Perfect for backyard chicken owners who need to clear some counter space!

-Grease a large bundt pan with PAM or other cooking spray, then dust with flour.
+Grease a large bundt pan with PAM or another cooking spray, then dust with flour.
 Tap the bottom of the pan and rotate at various angles to move the flour around the insides of the pan.

 Melt the chocolate chips in a double boiler.
 Fill a small pot half way with water.
 Place a heat proof bowl (pyrex or metal works nicely) on top of the pot, making sure just the bottom of the bowl fits into the top of the pot.
 Turn heat to low and add chocolate chips to the heatproof bowl.
 Melt the chocolate, stirring occasionally and being very careful not to let any water get into the bowl.
 (This will make your chocolate “seize” and then it wont be usable.)
 When the chocolate has melted set aside.

+Mix dry ingredients.
 In a medium bowl, mix together the flour, baking powder and salt.
 Set aside.

 Add the eggs one at a time, mixing between each addition.
 Scrape down the sides of the bowl.